Advancing African-Accented Speech Recognition: Epistemic Uncertainty-Driven Data Selection for Generalizable ASR Models: Results and Discussion

 \section{Results and Discussion}

-To compute the performance improvement for each domain, we take the ratio of the average of our best strategy and the baseline.
+To assess the performance improvement for each domain, we compute the relative average improvement where $b_{wer}^{d}$ and $s_{wer}^{d}$ are the average WER respectively of the baseline, and the best selection strategy, in a domain $d \in \{general,clinical,both\}$.
+A higher percentage reflects a higher improvement in our approach.

-Table \ref{table:results} shows the results of our experiments, indicating that our uncertainty-based selection approach significantly outperforms the baselines across \textbf{all models, domains, and datasets: general (55.90\%), clinical (69.44\%), and both (61.74\%)}.
-Our approach also surpasses Whisper-Medium \cite{Olatunji2023AfriSpeech200PA, radford2023robust}, demonstrating the importance of epistemic uncertainty in ASR for low-resource languages.
-The \textbf{EU-Most} selection strategy proves to be the most effective across all domains due to the model exposure to highly uncertain samples, enhancing robustness and performance.
-However, performance disparities between general and clinical domains are noted, likely due to clinical samples complexity.
+Table \ref{table:results} shows the results of our experiments, indicating that our uncertainty-based selection approach significantly outperforms the baselines across \textbf{all models, domains, and datasets: general (27.00\%), clinical (15.51\%), and \textit{both} (26.56\%)}.
+Our approach also surpasses Whisper-Medium (\cite{Olatunji2023AfriSpeech200PA, radford2023robust}), demonstrating the importance of epistemic uncertainty in ASR for low-resource languages.
+The \textbf{EU-Most} selection strategy proves to be the most effective across all domains due to the model's exposure to highly uncertain samples, enhancing robustness and performance.
+However, performance disparities between the general and clinical domains are noted, likely due to the complexity of the clinical sample.
 These findings confirm \textbf{EU-Most} as the superior selection strategy, as detailed in the results and illustrated in Figures \ref{wer_general}, \ref{wer_clinical}, and \ref{wer_all}.
 This answers question 2.